Soissons Cathedral: Description

-Some stained glass windows from the Cathedrale de Soissons are on permanent exhibit at the Walters Art Museum in Baltimore, Maryland, and the Isabella Stewart Gardner Museum in Boston.
+Some stained glass windows from the Cathedrale de Soissons auctioned to collectors during the 19th century were later donated to museums around the world, such as the Walters Art Museum in Baltimore, Maryland, and the Isabella Stewart Gardner Museum in Boston.

 2017 Storm Damage

-On January 12, 2017, during a winter storm, strong winds collapsed in a significant portion of the west rose window.
+On January 12, 2017, during a strong winter storm, winds collapsed in a significant portion of the west rose window.
 Large stone pieces of the window's tracery and sections of stained glass fell onto the tracker-action pipe organ located below the rose window, causing severe damage to the instrument.